hathibelagal-dev/instantpolyglot/docs/eng/Chinese.md

 Characters are composed of strokes, and there are rules for the order in which these strokes should be written.
 Many characters share common components called radicals, which often (but not always) provide a clue to the character's meaning.

 Examples:
-- 水 (shuǐ) means "water" and is the radical for many water-related characters
+- 水 (shuǐ) means “water” and is the radical for many water-related characters
-- 河 (hé) means "river" and includes the water radical
+- 河 (hé) means “river” and includes the water radical
-- 湖 (hú) means "lake" and also includes the water radical
+- 湖 (hú) means “lake” and also includes the water radical
-- 海 (hǎi) means "sea" and also includes the water radical
+- 海 (hǎi) means “sea” and also includes the water radical

 ### Simplified vs. Traditional Characters